 Eligible nominees are juniors with a cumulative GPA of 3.0 or higher, and have held a leadership position during high school.
 The leadership position(s) may be held in any area of a student’s life including extra-curricular activities, volunteering, church, or other organizations.
 Once a student has met the GPA requirement, GPA is not a selection criterion.

 After selections are made, Valley’s nominees will then electronically submit their essay and application form to NCYL to finalize their nomination.
-All selected students will be photographed by a local photographer (at no cost or obligation to the student) and composite photo boards and biographical sketches will be exhibited throughout the community.
-Students will also participate in the NCYL Youth Salute, leadership training seminar, presented at Drake University on Monday, September 10, 2018, culminating in a recognition ceremony honoring these youth leaders.
+All selected students will be photographed by a local photographer (at no cost or obligation to the student) and composite photoboards and biographical sketches will be exhibited throughout the community.
+Students will also participate in the NCYL Youth Salute, a two-day leadership training seminar, presented at Drake University on Monday September 9, 2019, culminating in a recognition ceremony honoring these youth leaders.

 There is no cost to any student for any part of this program.

-Juniors met with counselors in December 2017 to cover information relevant to every student during their junior year.
+Juniors met with counselors December 11-12, 2018 to cover information relevant to every student during their junior year.
 Follow the link below to view the information presented to students.

-Seniors met with counselors in September 2017 to cover important information for students who will graduate in 2018.
+Seniors met with counselors September 11-12, 2018 to cover important information for students who will graduate in 2019.
 Follow the link below to view the information presented to students.